mavlink/qgc-user-guide/en/getting_started/download_and_install.md

 The sections below can be used download the [current stable release](../releases/release_notes.md) of *QGroundControl* for each platform.

+## System Requirements

+QGC should run well on any modern computer or mobile device.
+Performance will depend on the system environment, 3rd party applications, and available system resources.
+Well-capable hardware will provide the best experience.
+A computer with at least 8Gb RAM, an SSD, Nvidia or AMD graphics and an i5 or better cpu will be suitable for most applications.

+For the best experience and compatibility, it is recommended to use the newest version of your operating system.

 ## Windows

 Install *QGroundControl* for Windows Vista or later: